Sleeping in Airports

 • How to get there: Check out this Google Map for details on transport from the airport to Plaza de Bolívar.

-• Plan your visit: For tip-based walking tours, check out VE Mundo on Free Tour.
+• Plan your visit: Check out VE Mundo on Free Tour for tip-based walking tours.
 Other food tours can be found on Tripadvisor.

 Monserrate

 Monserrate is a mountain overlooking Bogota and home to a religious sanctuary.
-Whether you’re there to visit the cathedral or just walk the cobbled pathways, there’s no denying this place holds a feeling of tranquillity.
+Whether you’re there to visit the cathedral or walk the cobbled pathways, there’s no denying this place holds a feeling of tranquillity.
 It’s an ideal place to stop for a coffee and take in the views of the city, particularly at sunset.
-You can take the funicular or cable car up the mountain (which depends on availability and weather conditions on the day) which is a short but scenic ride through lush green hillside.
+You can take the funicular or cable car up the mountain (depending on availability and weather conditions on the day), which is a short but scenic ride through the lush green hillside.

 • Time required: A few hours.